NeetBux-Hash/Tumbler.CameraUpgrades/README.md

+Here’s the cleaned-up version of your README with more streamlined language and structure:

+---

-# Camera Upgrades Mod
+# Camera Upgrades Mod - Version 0.4.2

 ## Overview:
-**Camera Upgrades** is a mod designed to overhaul both the regular and suspect cameras in *Hitman WOA*, adding new features and fixes to enhance gameplay.
-The mod gives players more control over the camera’s behavior, adds helpful customization options, and improves usability for different playstyles.
+**Camera Upgrades** is a mod for *Hitman WOA* that overhauls both the regular and suspect cameras, adding new features and fixes to enhance gameplay.
+This mod gives players more control over camera behavior and includes helpful customization options for different playstyles.

 ---

 ## Installation Instructions:
-1. **Download** the mod from the [GitHub Releases](https://github.com/NeetBux-Hash/Tumbler.CameraUpgrades/releases/tag/0.4.2).
+1. **Download** the mod from the [GitHub Releases](https://github.com/NeetBux-Hash/Tumbler.CameraUpgrades/releases).
-2. Open **Simple Mod Framework (SMF)**, and **click on add a mod**.
+2. Open **Simple Mod Framework (SMF)** and click **Add a Mod**.
-3. **Enable** the mod in the *Simple Mod Framework* program and click the deploy button.
+3. **Enable** the mod in SMF, then click **Deploy**.

 ---

 ## Key Considerations:
 ### Keyboard Layouts:
-The mod includes various input settings based on **default keybinds**.
+This mod uses default keybinds for many features.
 Depending on your keyboard layout (QWERTY, AZERTY, Chinese, etc.), the keys for certain actions may differ.
-For example, options listed as **"A/Q"** refer to the key next to your **W** key, depending on whether you use QWERTY or AZERTY layouts.
+For instance, options listed as **"A/Q"** refer to the key next to **W** on your layout.

-Be mindful of how these differences may affect your controls.
-If something seems off, check your keybindings in the game settings.
+Be sure to check your keybindings in the game settings if something feels off, as changes may affect how the mod interacts with your setup.

+Thanks for the clarification!
+Here’s the revised explanation in the README:

 ---

-## Important Notes on Keyboard Layouts and Input Behavior:
+### Important Notes on Keybindings:
-### How Hitman Uses Input Actions:
+### How Hitman Handles Inputs:
-In the game files, **Hitman WOA** handles key inputs using internal references known as **eGameInputActions**.
-These are not tied directly to the specific key on your keyboard, but to the action they represent.
+*Hitman WOA* uses internal references like **eGameInputActions** for key inputs, which are mapped to actions rather than specific keys.
 For example:
-- **eGameInputCrouch**: Default action for crouching (often set to "C").
+- **eGameInputCrouch**: The default action for crouching (usually mapped to "C").
-- **eGameInputCloseCombatChoke**: Action for performing melee (often set to "A" or "Q" based on layout).
+- **eGameInputCloseCombatChoke**: The action for melee attacks, often mapped to "A" or "Q" depending on your layout.
-- **eGameInputActionPerform**: Used for various "use" actions (often set to "E").
+- **eGameInputActionPerform**: Typically assigned to the "use" action (commonly "E").

-The mod uses these internal action names to modify or add camera features, but this can sometimes create unexpected behavior if you've customized your keybindings in-game.

----

-### Keyboard Layouts and Mod Options:
-Depending on your keyboard layout (QWERTY, AZERTY, etc.), the default key assigned to an action like crouching or melee can vary.
-For example:
-- In **QWERTY**: The **Prime Set** button might be mapped to "C" (for crouch), and melee to "A."
-- In **AZERTY**: The **Prime Set** button might be "C," but the key next to "W" will be "Q," not "A."

-If you have customized keybindings in-game, the mod’s default options might not function as expected, as they rely on the game’s internal action names, not your actual key configuration.
-Be aware that if you change keybinds in your in-game settings, **some mod options might become strange or unresponsive.**

-For example:
+The mod modifies these internal actions, but the potential issue occurs if you’ve changed the keybindings for these actions in your game settings.

+### Example:
-- The **Prime Tag** option in this mod changes the action from **eGameInputCrouch** (default crouch key) to **eGameInputCloseCombatChoke** (default melee key).
-If you’ve customized your keybindings, this could behave differently than intended.
+In the game files, the **Prime Tag** option changes the action from **eGameInputCrouch** (default crouch action) to **eGameInputCloseCombatChoke** (default melee action).
+If you’ve remapped **eGameInputCrouch** or **eGameInputCloseCombatChoke** to a different key in your keybindings, this mod might not function as expected.
+However, if you’re using the **default keybindings**, the mod should work without issue.
-- If the **melee key** in your game is no longer **A/Q**, the mod options related to tagging may conflict with your custom setup.

 ---